FlyingDomotic/FF_ChickenDoor/README.md

 [English version and French version in the same document]

-Open and close a chicken coop door depending on sun phases and/or external luminosity (with optional network connection)
+Open and close a chicken coop door depending on sun phases and/or external illumination (with optional network connection)

 [ Versions françaises et anglaises dans le même document]